Chrysler Museum of Art: Moses Myers House

 The Moses Myers House in downtown Norfolk is an example of Federal period architecture and retains 70 percent of its original contents.
 The house and its furnishings allow visitors to experience first-hand the life of a prosperous Jewish merchant and his family during the early 19th century.
 Moses Myers moved to Norfolk in 1787 with his wife Eliza.
 Five years later, he purchased a large lot where he erected a home for his family.
 Today the house contains an important collection of American, English and French furniture, glass, silver, ceramics, and portraits by Gilbert Stuart, Thomas Sully, and John Wesley Jarvis.
 All were commissioned or acquired by members of the Myers family.

 The house was built about 1792 and is a two-story, Federal style brick townhouse.
 Its facade features a pedimented gable end roof and a small aedicula type portico surrounding the front door.
 In 1796, a two-story octagonal ended wing attributed to Benjamin H. Latrobe was added to the rear of the house to contain a large dining room.
 Also on the rear are a two-story service wing and an attached two-story kitchen.
 A historic renovation of the house occurred in 1906 in anticipation of the Jamestown Exposition.
 The house was converted to a house museum in 1931.

+Beginning in 1960, the house was completely renovated to restore it to a more historical appearance.
+Victorian additions and modifications were removed, and structural repairs were made to the first floor joists.
+The interior rooms were remade to return them to a more historically accurate color scheme, and a Ludowici clay tile roof was installed to match the appearance of the building's original wood shingle roof.

 It was listed on the National Register of Historic Places in 1970, with an amendment made in 2009.

 In October 2022, the council of City of Norfolk, which owns the property, voted to proceed with the possibility of selling it, conjecturing the entirety of the property--the main house, the attached dwelling of the Myers’ enslaved servants, and the historic garden--could be sold as part of a package to developers, perhaps to operate as a bed and breakfast.
 Multiple entities, including the Norfolk Historical Society, have expressed distress and outrage.